brack3t/django-braces/docs/other.rst

 In both usages, in the template, just print out ``{{ headline }}`` to show the generated headline.

-.. _ExtraContextMixin:
+.. _StaticContextMixin:

-ExtraContextMixin
+StaticContextMixin
 -----------------

-The ``ExtraContextMixin`` allows you to easily set static context data by using the ``extra_context`` property.
-While it's possible to override the ``ExtraContextMixin.get_extra_context method``, it's not very practical.
+The ``StaticContextMixin`` allows you to easily set static context data by using the ``static_context`` property.
+While it's possible to override the ``StaticContextMixin.get_static_context method``, it's not very practical.
 If you have a need to override a method for dynamic context data it's best to override the standard ``get_context_data`` method of Django's generic class-based views.